 Tips on Safely Dosing and Enjoying Marijuana Edibles

 Pre-legalization, it was difficult to imagine taking marijuana in any form other than the smoked forms.
 These days, however, marijuana edibles are widely popular.
 Edibles may present a safer and more discreet way of enjoying the amazing benefits of marijuana.
 Thankfully, legalization also means more attention would be paid to standardization.
-Manufacturers of edibles have to follow strict standards of production, processing, as well as labeling; all in a bid to give consumers the best dosing experience.
+Manufacturers of cannabis edibles have to follow strict standards of production, processing, as well as labeling; all in a bid to give consumers the best dosing experience.

 Still, many consumers report an unpleasant experience the first time they try edibles.
 Sometimes, it’s so bad they promise themselves not to try it again, missing out on the numerous advantages of cannabis edibles.
 But it doesn’t have to be so.
 We’ll share a few tips to safely dosing and enjoying cannabis edibles, especially as a first-time consumer.
 But before that, you should know what makes edibles different